 Over the past year, a growing number of small and mid-sized retailers have decided to start selling their products online.
 This trend accelerated slightly following the temporary closures of retail outlets during the coronavirus pandemic.

-But merchants who decide to make the move to online retail face a number of follow-on questions.
+But merchants who decide to make the move to online retail face several follow-on questions.
 One of the most important is “Should the goods be sold through an independent online shop, or an online marketplace – or both?”

 This is the question addressed in this article, which is the start of a 4-part miniseries specifically for the e-commerce market.

 Retailers planning to expand online business

 The brick-and-mortar store is the most widely used sales channel for retailers.
 According to the ibi research study ‘Der Handel im Jahr 2021,’ some 78% of companies operate retail outlets, and more than half (55%) maintain online shops.
 Another 16% plan to sell via online shops in the future.

 The share of retailers using an online marketplace is lower.
 But here, too, the signs are pointing to expansion.
 Some 15% of retailers are currently selling goods via eBay.
 Another 7% are planning to do so in the future.
 17% sell through Amazon (4% planning to do so), 16% through another national marketplace (with another 11% planning to do so in the future).
 Local online marketplaces are used by only 8% of merchants, but 14% plan to use them in the future.

 Faster market integration with a ready-made shop

 The popularity of online marketplaces makes them a good choice.
 For example, retailers who offer products via marketplaces aim to attract new customers and increase sales.
 Registration for a marketplace is also quick and easy.
 On the other hand, setting up an independent online shop requires planning and often a bigger investment.
 Many marketplaces offer a quick way to offer goods on an international scale.